Basic Views on Corporate Governance

 (Board of Directors)

 The Board of Directors serves as the highest decision-making body in management.
 The Board of Directors makes important decisions on matters stipulated in laws, regulations, and the Articles of Incorporation, as well as management policies, strategies, and management plans, and supervises business execution based on those decisions.
-The Board of Directors is composed of five directors (excluding directors serving on the Audit and Supervisory Committee) and four Audit and Supervisory Committee members (including four outside directors).
+The Board of Directors is composed of four directors (excluding directors serving on the Audit and Supervisory Committee) and four Audit and Supervisory Committee members (including four outside directors).
 In principle, the Board of Directors meets once a month, and extraordinary meetings are held flexibly as necessary.

 (The Audit and Supervisory Committee.)